Bembix belfragei

 Identification

-Distinguished from by specific morphological features associated with Bembix belfragei as described by Cresson (1873); precise diagnostic characters require examination of material and comparison with related such as B. americana and B. sayi.
+Distinguished from by specific morphological features associated with Bembix belfragei as described by Cresson (1873); precise diagnostic characters require examination of type material and comparison with related such as B. americana and B. sayi.
 Males participate in characteristic "sun dance" near female nest sites.

 Habitat